Understanding & Overcoming Fear

 The good news, is that for anything which you learn you can also unlearn.
 But first, you need to understand your fear, what caused your fear and what options are available for to you to overcome it.

-So let’s now begin by briefly looking at the three main types of learned fear: external, internal and subconscious fear.
+So let’s now begin by briefly looking at the two main types of learned fear:

 External Fears